 Getting Tested for Mycotoxins

 The test kits are most often ordered by your Doctor and sent to the patients’ homes.
-While you can order the urine test kit yourself and complete at home, you will need a nurse (either at your physician’s office or a testing lab) to draw blood and spin down the samples with a centrifuge.
+While you can order the urine test kit yourself and complete it at home, you will need a nurse (either at your physician’s office or a testing lab) to draw blood and spin down the samples with a centrifuge.
 Inside your test kit are a lab requisition, payment authorization form, a specimen tube, and a pre-paid mailing envelope with instructions on how to ship your sample.
 It’s not as complicated as it sounds.

 Does Insurance Cover These Tests?